Essential Fabric Quality Reports for Bulk Cutting Approval of Fabrics

 3. Shade band report for 100% fabric rolls (applicable for dyed and printed fabric).

-The above three reports are submitted for approvals within 48 hours of fabric inhouse.
-According to Standard procedures (SOP), initially only 10% of the fabric rolls is inspected on 4-Point System.
+The above three reports are submitted for approval within 48 hours of fabric in-house.
+According to Standard procedures (SOP), initially, only 10% of the fabric rolls are inspected on 4-Point System.
 If there is any doubt on acceptance further 10% of total fabric rolls are Inspected.
-Some manufactures prefer doing 100% fabric inspection in order to get ensure that only quality fabric is cut and fed to the line.
+Some manufacturers prefer doing 100% fabric inspection in order to ensure that only quality fabric is cut and fed to the line.
 During 100% inspection fabric inspectors mark all the defects so they can identify them during spreading and replace the parts after cutting.

 If fabric is cut without being inspected, complete responsibility will be on fabric quality inspection department as it is a violation of a critical aspect.
 Reports are submitted to buyers & the relevant merchandiser.